Loan repayment insurance terms

 - upon withdrawal from the insurance contract;

-- by agreement between the policyholder and LHV;
+- by mutual agreement between the policyholder and LHV;

 - on other bases provided for in legislation.